ChordPro/chordpro/docs/content/ChordPro-Install-on-Linux.md

 `sudo cpan install chordpro`

 To check for successful install, run `chordpro --version`.
-That should return a result like `This is ChordPro version 5.00.00`.
+That should return a result similar to

+    This is ChordPro version 0.977

+(The version number may be different.)

 # Running Chordpro